-Students living with previous foster carer prior to starting University: The placement will convert to a supported lodgings arrangement from Fostering and a maximum of £200 will be paid to the previous carer during the period to the run up to starting University.
+Students living with previous foster carer prior to starting University: The placement will convert to a Staying Put arrangement from Fostering and a maximum of £205 will be paid to the previous carer during the period to the run up to starting University.
 This is in line with the STAYING PUT policy.

-dents living with a previous foster carer when attending University: Once they are attend versity the young person will then be responsible for their rent payments to the carer, except in ho tated above. ding the olidays
+Students living with a previous foster carer when attending University: Once they are attending the University the young person will then be responsible for their rent payments to the carer, except in holidays as stated above.